 Regardless of whether you’re getting your heat from a radiator, a portable electric heater, or otherwise, it’s a good idea to move sofas, drying clothes, and so on, away from the source of heat.
 Yes, it’s comfortable to be sitting on the sofa right next to the radiator, and yes it will dry those wet clothes more quickly, but at the same time, the proximity of these objects to the heater means they absorb a lot of the heat.
 This means that the rest of the room’s ambient temperature will feel cooler – and that might tempt you to turn the thermostat back up.

-All of these simple tricks neither require a lot of time, nor a significant expense, but done together, they can lead to a greatly reduced power bill this year, without compromising the comfort of your family.
+All of these simple winter energy saving tips neither require a lot of time, nor a significant expense, but done together, they can lead to a greatly reduced power bill this year, without compromising the comfort of your family.

 Have a look into the impact that the doors and entranceways have on your home’s efficiency with heat.
 That’s often a big issue that people are simply not aware of.
 Have a chat with the team at SP Screens for more information on selecting the right doors for the winter.